JaqiKal/pixavibe/TESTING.md

 <summary>hashtags</summary>
 <br>

+#### Note: The following automated tests for hashtags are based on the functionalities provided by the DRF API.
+Issues related to updating, deleting, and searching by hashtags are documented in [BUG#68](https://github.com/JaqiKal/pixavibe-frontend/issues/68).

 | ID       | Description                                                                                                                                                       | Expected Outcome                                                                                                                                                            | Result | Comment                                                                                                                 |
 | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ | ----------------------------------------------------------------------------------------------------------------------- |